Infineon/micropython/ports/psoc6/README.md

     source tools/psoc6/dev-setup.sh && toolchain_setup [mtb_path]

+### MacOS

+> [!NOTE]
+> If you are using MacOS, you need to install GNU make.
+The default make on Mac OS is BSD make, which is not compatible with the Makefile used in this port.
+Remember to add GNU make to the system path PATH.

 ## Building and running Linux version

 As we are working on the ports-psoc6-main branch (for now), first checkout that branch after cloning this repo: